hstroetgen/sc_sncn_ethernet/module_ethernet_fw_update/doc/overview.rst

 To build an upgrade image, use xflash with following commands:
 ::
 	xflash --factory-version XTIMECOMPOSER-VERSION --upgrade VERSION XE-FILE [SIZE] -o UPGRADE-IMAGE-NAME

+For further information take a look in the PDF `XFLASH Command-Line Manual`_ by XMOS.

 Options
 --------------